B2B / SaaS / Web App

 500+

-Automated reporting workflows created by customers
+Automated reporting workflows created

 Significant support ticket deflection in report management

-Impact measured across 80+ enterprise accounts.
+Customers: 80+.
 Metrics have been anonymised, rounded and presented without a time frame to protect company confidentiality.

 Team and my role